Dangerousfish/K1100-DevKit-FishRemix/xiao-e5.md

 https://github.com/maxgerhardt/platform-raspberrypi.git

-1. Still within platforms, install the "Linux x86_64" platform.
+6. Still within platforms, install the "Linux x86_64" platform.

-2. Create a new project from within PlatformIO using the settings:
+7. Create a new project from within PlatformIO using the settings:

-1. Platform: Raspberry Pi Pico ("Pico" if using the Xiao, "Pico W" if using a wireless Pico)
+-  Platform: Raspberry Pi Pico

-2. Board: pico
+-  Board: pico

-3. Framework: Arduino
+-  Framework: Arduino

-4. Save your edits and wait a few minutes for the project to load.
+8. Save your edits and wait a few minutes for the project to load.

-1. Once created, the platformio.ini should automatically open.
+9. Once created, the platformio.ini should automatically open.
 When it does, delete the contents and replace them with this:

 [env:pico]